turriaki/verasity/README.md

-# verasity
+# Verasity
 Web project for online clothing sales.
-Still in process You will find the other files in master.
+Still in process but if you want you will find the other files in master